Get Pumped! How to Choose the Best Boat Bilge Pump, Plus 7 Tips for Preventative Maintenance

 Summary

-Your bilge pump is truly one of the most important pieces of equipment you have on your boat.
+Your bilge pump is truly one of the most important pieces of equipment on your boat.
 No matter your boat 's size, whether a 40-foot yacht, a 28-foot deck boat or an 18-foot fishing skiff, regular routine maintenance and cleaning of your bilge pump should remain a top priority.

 Not doing so could result in an untimely catastrophe, for which you could be held legally responsible.
 On the other hand, ensuring your system always performs at maximum capacity will allow a relaxing and comfortable voyage knowing the water is outside the boat.